ylhua/ylhua.github.io/_pages/about.md

 Hi, this is Yanling Hua.
 I am a second-year (2023~2025) Master's student in the Faculty of Engineering at Lund University.
 My major is virtual reality and augmented reality (VR/AR).

-I am passionate about **Extended Reality (XR)** and **Generative AI**, with a focus on creating accessible, enriched, and personalized experiences.
+I’m passionate about **Extended Reality (XR)** and **Generative AI**, with a focus on designing accessible, personalized, and immersive experiences.

-### Key areas of interest include:
+### Key areas of interest:
-1. **Task-Oriented Virtual Reality and Augmented Reality**: Develop task-specific systems that not only create a fully immersive and tailored environment but also enhance task completion efficiency by reducing cognitive load and increasing engagement.
+1. **Task-Oriented VR/AR**: Building immersive, task-specific systems that boost efficiency by reducing cognitive load and enhancing user engagement.
-2. **Ubiquitous Mixed Reality**: Adapt artificial generative intelligence models to MR environments to facilate every day tasks.
+2. **Ubiquitous Mixed Reality**: Adapting generative AI models to MR environments to enrich and simplify everyday life.

 ## News!